 SENCO and SEN Staff

 Our SENCO is Claire Sim.
 She has BA (Hons) In Advanced studies in Early Years and a National Award for Special Educational Needs Co-ordinators.
-She has also attended recent training in:
+She has also attended training in:

 - SENCO as a Strategic Leader